AhmedShaykh/Calculator-App/README.md

-# Build React Quiz App In TypeScript!
+Quiz App In React TypeScript!